escamoteur/flutter_command/README.md

 )
 ```

-`update` is the asynchronous function that queries the weather service, therefore we create an async verion of `Command` using the `createAsync` constructor.
+`update` is the asynchronous function that queries the weather service, therefore we create an async version of `Command` using the `createAsync` constructor.

 ### Updating the ListView
 In `listview.dart`: